lokingdav/templokingdav.github.io/README.md

 ## Hi there 👋, I'm David L. Adei

- I am working on this site, which will be available on Sept.
-18.
+ I am working on this site, which will be available on soon.

  Wait till I finish this site, and you will love me 😄.